• Skip to primary navigation

 Whether it’s a Sunday morning scone (blueberry, please!) or a Thursday night Braised Lamb Shank, the options here are delightful.
 The Steak & Eggs Breakfast, meanwhile, is surprisingly sophisticated, served with a decadent potato cake and expertly cooked.
 (I also love their artful Smoked Salmon Breakfast terrine and fried oysters.)

-Overall, these kind of haute takes on comfort food classics make Blue Talon Bistro a Williamsburg favorite for upscale dining.
+Overall, these kinds of haute takes on comfort food classics make Blue Talon Bistro a Williamsburg favorite for upscale dining.
 (In the past, they’ve even offered a Tator Tot Poutine with Country Ham Gravy, 2 Fried Eggs, Biscuit Crumbles and Parmesan Cheese!)
-Ultimately, whether it’s seafood, farm-to-table salads, or upscale comfort food, you’ll find what you’re looking for here, I’m sure.

 Pierce’s Pitt Bar-B-Que (Classic Virginia BBQ)

-Pierce’s is something of a local secret that nevertheless remains high on the Internet’s many lists of the South’s Best BBQ.
+Pierce’s is a local gem that remains high on the Internet’s many lists of the South’s Best BBQ.
 Since 1961, Pierce’s Pitt Bar-B-Que has served excellent Virginia-style BBQ in a vintage space hung with old photos.
-Interested in pulled pork, roast chicken, hush puppies, and crinkle-cut fries?
-Look no further than this charming local staple.
-Pierce’s moreover, is easily the best place to experience local BBQ in Williamsburg, Virginia.

 They specialize in full racks of ribs, succulent brisket, and incredible pulled pork.
 However, the menu here is always evolving.
-See, for example, their limited time Smoked Virginia Country Sausage Sandwich, above.
-Served on a pretzel bun with whole grain dijon and house made bread and butter pickles, it’s insanely good– and that’s not even their signature item.
+See, for example, their limited-time Smoked Virginia Country Sausage Sandwich, above.
+Served on a pretzel bun with whole grain dijon and house-made bread and butter pickles, it’s insanely good– and that’s not even their signature item.
 (That, according to regulars, would be their pulled pork.)

 Even their delicious cornbread feels traditional yet innovative.
 It’s made with stone-ground cornmeal, buttermilk, and butter and has that classic, buttery crumb cornbread lovers know and crave.
-Everything here is old fashioned, moreover, with homemade, downright delicious flavor.
+Everything here is old-fashioned, moreover, with homemade, downright delicious flavor.

 Pierce’s also has intriguing seasonal specials like Idaho baked potatoes stuffed with barbecue chicken or pork, cheddar cheese, butter, sour cream, and barbecue sauce.
 (If that isn’t drool-worthy, I don’t know what is.)